eartvit/mlasp-on-ocp/README.md

 A Tekton pipeline is formed from Tasks that may execute in parallel or in sequence, depending on the workflow definition of the pipeline.
 Remember, Tekton is a kubernetes native system which means every task lives inside it's own Kubernetes pod.

 In this demonstration we use [bombardier](https://github.com/codesenberg/bombardier) as load generator.
 We can control several of its parameters to apply different load configurations over the test subject system, which is in our case a mock simulator, [Wiremock](https://wiremock.org/).
 We selected Wiremock for the test subject as it is a generic web server that may provide templated responses following a specified distribution for the response time, such as uniform distribution, which is typical for production systems.
 Following the details of the MLASP paper, we shall try to model the throughput of the wiremock application by altering some of its web server parameters.
-We shall apply load over differen wiremock configuration and measure the throughput which we then will later model inside the RedHat OpenShift Platform.
+We shall apply load over different wiremock configuration and measure the throughput which we then will later model inside the RedHat OpenShift Platform.

 The tekton pipeline executing a load test has several different tasks as mentioned above.
-Tasks which generate parameter ranges such as how many threads the wiremock shall use to process incoming requests, tasks which control deployment, tasks which extract information and store it in a (timeseries) database, and task for cleanup.
+Tasks which generate parameter ranges such as how many threads the wiremock shall use to process incoming requests, tasks which control deployment, tasks which extract information and store it in a (timeseries) database, and a task for cleanup.

 A tekton pipeline may be created outside of the RedHat Openshift platform and then imported using the ```oc``` command.
 Additionally, a tekton pipeline may be created directly inside the OpenShift's web console, either by directly writing the yaml file for the pipeline, or using the graphical interface for linking the tasks.
 The visual representation of the pipeline makes it easy to understand what steps are executed in parallel or in sequence and at what stage.
-The earlier mentioned steps have been groupped together in a pipeline having the following visual representation:
+The earlier mentioned steps have been grouped together in a pipeline having the following visual representation:
 ![auto-multipod-lt-wiremock](images/auto-multipod-lt-wiremock-01.png)

 For this demonstration purposes, the pipeline is provided as part of this repository.
 Although the Tekton (as an operator) is global for the entire OpenShift cluster, a pipeline and its tasks reside inside a namespace (a.k.a project).
 For the purposes of this demonstration we shall use the ```demo1``` project.
 The project may be created directly using the OpenShift web console, or using the command line interface (the ```oc``` tool).
-For convenience, througout this demonstration, we shall use at times the web console and some other times the CLI interface.
+For convenience, throughout this demonstration, we shall use at times the web console and some other times the CLI interface.
 A quick way to connect the CLI to the cluster is by obtaining a direct access token from the OpenShift web console.
 Once authenticated in the console, click on the user name (right-up corner) and then on the *copy login command* option.
 ![ocp-login-token](images/ocp-login-token.png)
 In the next screen you will see a *Display token* link.
 Click on it to obtain the security details.
-Use the login command in terminal screen to log into the cluster and create the project where the automation pipeline and its task will reside (in our case, demo1).
+Use the login command in the terminal screen to log into the cluster and create the project where the automation pipeline and its task will reside (in our case, demo1).

 ```bash
 oc login --token=<token> --server=<https://api.clustername.com:6443>